13 Ways to Get Your Blog Noticed & Boost Traffic

 Give a relevant name to your new campaign and click create.

-For this example, we’ll run a Content Based campaign, since we want to discover content based on our search operator.
+For this example, we’ll run a Google search campaign, since we want to discover content based on our search operator.

 For this, we’ll insert the term that interests us and insert the “intext:” variable into our search query.